MohamedElshahat55/Angular-Interview-Questions-By-Arabic/README.md

 </div>
 </div>

-## How Dependency Injection & Resolution Works in Angular?
+## How Dependency Injection and Resolution Work in Angular?

 [⬆️ Back to Top](#top2)